hsf-training/analysis-essentials/CONTRIBUTING.md

 a list of issues associated with this repository, or you may also look at all issues in [hsf-training][hsf-training-issues]

-There is also [a list](hsf-training-gfis) of all issues that are particularly easy and suitable for first contributions.
+There is also [a list][hsf-training-gfis] of all issues that are particularly easy and suitable for first contributions.

 Comments on issues and reviews of pull requests are just as welcome: